comonier/VirtualFilter/README.md

 ## ⚙️ Installation

-1. Download the latest JAR from the [target folder](https://github.com).
+1. Download the latest JAR from the [Download](https://github.com/comonier/VirtualFilter/releases/download/1.0/VirtualFilter-1.0.jar).
 2. Drop it into your server's `plugins` folder.
 3. Restart your server.
 4. Configure your item prices in `plugins/VirtualFilter/prices.yml`.